-Pure soap flakes (e.g. kudos from boots) Powder paint
+Water Pure soap flakes (e.g. kudos from boots) Powder paint

-Mix cornflour with a little cold water to smooth paste.
+Mix comflour with a little cold water to smooth paste.
 Add to water in pan and bring to boil on heat.
-Stir till thickens then remove from heat.
-Slowly add scap flakes to mixture, stirring as you add.
-When lumps begin to form as soap finds it difficult to dissolve, return mixture to heat - more soap flakes will now dissolve.
+Stir till thickens than remove from host.
+Slovly add soap flakes to mixture, stirring as you add.
+When lumps begin to form as soap finds it difficult to dissolvo, return mixture to heat - more soap flakes will now dissolve.
 When no more will dissolve, sieve mixture in colander and leave to cool.
 When cool divide into yog pots and add colouring.